 Once you have everything ready, boil a pot of water, enough to submerge the Crocs inside the basin.
-Then, put the Crocs in the basin and pour the boiling water over them.
+Pour the boiling water into the basin and then submerge the Crocs in it.

-After pouring all of the water into the basin, submerge the Crocs inside the water by pressing on them.
+Ensure the Crocs are fully submerged by pressing them down.
 Flip them around so each part of the Crocs gets exposed to the boiling water.

 After about 45 seconds, take the Crocs out and immediately wear them.
-The socks should protect your feet from the high temperature, as well as stretch the Crocs.
+If you’re wearing socks, they will protect your feet from the heat and help stretch the Crocs.

 It’s important to keep your feet inside the Crocs until they cool down.
-Continue to wear the Crocs to weigh them down.
+Keep wearing the Crocs to maintain their shape.
 You can also walk around to stretch them further.

 2. Put them inside a clothes dryer

 This method, like the boiling water technique, uses high heat to reshape the Crocs.